Discovery Green has earned a serious national honor.

 Discovery Green is in for a $12-million makeover.
 (Photo courtesy of Hargreaves Associates and Discovery Green)

 The Korean Festival is just one of many celebrations.

 Scream on the Green is an annual spooktacular favorite.

 Art @ Discovery Green is a stunning initiative.

 There's always something new for kids to do.

-Flea by Night brings the whole city together.
+Discovery Green's Flea by Night brings the whole city together every Saturday in December.